entando/entando-docs/vuepress/docs/next/tutorials/consume/high-avail-tutorial.md

 # High Availability on Entando

-To build applications on Entando for high availability (HA), it is important to review your goals, hardware, networking, and application-specific setup as well as optimize App Engine deployment for your environment.
-To this end, the configurations and tests below can be used as building blocks to create a deployment architecture that promotes HA for your application in most situations.
-These are the basic steps to setup and validate a clustered instance of Entando App Engine, along with the configuration for Redis to support that instance.
+To build applications on Entando for high availability (HA), it is best practice to examine your goals, hardware, networking, and application-specific setup as well as optimize the App Engine deployment for that environment.
+The configurations and tests below can be used as building blocks to create a deployment architecture that promotes HA for your application in most situations.
+They include steps to set up and validate a clustered instance of the Entando App Engine, along with the configuration for Redis to support that instance.

 ::: tip
 To scale an Entando Application without the use of clustered storage assumes all instances are scheduled to a single node and requires a ReadWriteOnce (RWO) policy in conjunction with taints on other nodes.
 Be aware of the pros and cons of scheduling instances to the same node so you can maximize utilization of node resources and recover from an unreachable application instance.
 If the node terminates or is shutdown, your application will be down while Kubernetes reschedules the pods to a different node.
 :::

 ## Clustering
-This section describes how to set up a clustered Entando App Engine in `entando-de-app`.
+This section describes how to set up a clustered Entando App Engine in the `entando-de-app` image.
 The goal is to deploy a clustered instance of the App Engine and verify the scalable deployment and HA of the application.

 ### Prerequisites
 - An existing deployment of an Entando App or the ability to create one.